-On Saturday 23 September 2017, Sarah Phillimore gave a thought-provoking performance of ‘happy families – the conversations we’re not having about adoption’ at the Arnolfini Gallery in Bristol.
+On Saturday 23 September 2017 & Saturday 28 October 2017, Sarah Phillimore gave thought-provoking performances of ‘happy families – the conversations we’re not having about adoption’ at the Arnolfini Gallery in Bristol and the Depot in London.
 You can watch a video of the performance, see the image gallery, listen to an audio recording, and read press coverage, an article below.

 Sarah Phillimore wrote: